1. What is the difference between your tours and the majority of the other tour options available for Kīlauea volcano?

 7. What should we bring along if we book a tour?

 The summit of Kīlauea volcano is located around 4000-ft (1100-m) elevation, so the weather can be very unpredictable.
 We recommend dressing in layers including a jacket or wind breaker, and wearing closed toe shoes especially on our hiking based tours.
-In order to keep our pricing reasonable, we do not offer extras such as rain gear, backpacks or additional amenities.
-We recommend bringing re-useable water bottles as there are several locations around the summit area of Kīlauea to refill your bottle.
+In order to keep our pricing reasonable for a private tour, we do not offer extras such as rain gear, backpacks or additional amenities.
+We recommend bringing re-useable water bottles as there are locations around the summit area of Kīlauea to refill your bottle.
 We also recommend snacks, sunscreen, and a hat and sunglasses in the event of clear skies.
 We do offer lunch options at an additional cost, or can provide you with recommendations for places to eat before or after your tour.

 8. Will we see flowing lava?